m1212e/prismabox/README.md

 }

 ```
+> Please note that you cannot use multiple annotations in one line!
+Each needs to be in its own!
 ## Generated Schemas
 The generator will output schema objects based on the models.
 It will output three variables for each model:
 ```ts